eagle-io/docs/source/topics/historic_data/index.rst

 You can store more than a billion individual data points per time series.
 This may include high-resolution millisecond data or historic records from the past 100+ years.

 Data is always stored in a raw unprocessed format with optional quality information.
-You can display and export the data in tabular or chart format.
+You can display and export the data in tabular or chart format via the user interface.

+You can also use the eagle.io :ref:`HTTP API <api>` for importing or extracting data.

 Use :ref:`historic aggregates <historic-aggregates>` to process the raw data and apply specific calculations for statistical analysis.